-WHERE DO I START IN MY ORGANIZATION?The best place to start is to collect the "thermometer" measures that we believe are so important to determining the health of your human capital.
+The best place to start is to collect the "thermometer" measures that we believe are so important to determining the health of your human capital.
 In addition to collecting the appropriate survey data, review other key indicators of organizational success, including performance reviews, retention data, exit interview results and measures of productivity.

 It is also important to talk directly to your employees - ask them what they like most about working for your organization and what they like least about working there.
 Begin compiling your organization's equities, opportunities and weaknesses and, while you are doing that, look at what other organizations do well.